h-lima/sabinaHSBM/README.md

 ### 3. Reconstruct and validate your network <a name="network_reconstruction">
-Reconstruct the network with `hsbm.reconstructed` and customize threshold settings as needed:

 The function `hsbm.reconstructed()` generates a reconstructed binary matrix based on a user-defined threshold, and evaluates model performance with multiple metrics.

 ```r